Bogdan-uas/goit-typescript-hw-02/README.md

-# goit-react-hw-04
+# goit-typescript-hw-02

-I just wanna be part of the symphony
+My second and already the last project on Typescript.
+Sad!😢